Controlled Unclassified Information Policy

 In addition to the annual review, the PI is responsible for conducting periodic self-reviews throughout the life of their TCP.
-If there are changes in the project or individuals participating in the research, the PI must inform GOS immediately.
-The PI is responsible for informing the Director of GOS at email@example.com of any violations of the TCP immediately upon recognizing the issue.
+If there are changes in the project or individuals participating in the research, the PI must inform GRS immediately.
+The PI is responsible for informing the Director of GRS at firstname.lastname@example.org of any violations of the TCP immediately upon recognizing the issue.

 Information security: Information logs must be collected and stored for continuous monitoring by the ITSO.
 The information logs include, but are not limited to, activities concerning management, resource and system security, and diagnostics.
 The activities to be logged must be specified in the TCP.
 The ITSO and GOS shall investigate in the case of anomalies or other concerns.

 Any exceptions to this policy will be considered on a case-by-case basis by emailing the Director of GRS at email@example.com.
 The researcher requesting an exception will be required to provide a justification for the exception with concurrence of the Chair, Dean, and Vice Chancellor for Research.